- This event has passed.

-Strategic Doing Practitioner Training (Online) – January 2023
+Strategic Doing Practitioner Training – from the Agile Strategy Lab

 Develop the skills to move from just talking into action – from picking the challenge needed to be addressed, all the way through implementation.
 Ideally suited if you want to collaborate effectively or to build a new network.
 These skills help lead collaborations quickly through new ways of thinking, behaving, and doing.

 The authors of Strategic Doing: Ten Skills for Agile Leadership show you how anyone – at any level of an organization – can make their work relationships and meetings more productive.
 Based on over two decades of experience with leaders tackling complex projects, these skills are now available to anyone willing to learn and practice them.
 Our instructors are located at the Agile Strategy Lab at UNA and you can learn more about Strategic Doing at www.agilestrategylab.org

 Each delivery method includes an interactive simulation where you practice the skills and have live feedback.
 You leave the course knowing how to use the skills with a team.